piskvorky/gensim/docs/_sources/tut2.txt

 .. note::

-  Transformations are initialized to convert between two specific vector spaces.
+  Transformations always convert between two specific vector spaces.
 The same vector space (= the same set of feature ids) must be used for training as well as for subsequent vector transformations.
 Failure to use the same input feature space, such as applying a different string preprocessing, using different